rafaelandrealves/Final-Project/README.md

 Execute with:
   ./WarmingUp
-  "-g" for graphic mode, "-t" for textual mode
+  "-g" for graphic mode or "-t" for textual mode;
-  "-f1" followed by the countries file name
+  "-f1" followed by the countries file name;
-  "-f2" followed by the cities file name
+  "-f2" followed by the cities file name;